 Immigrants were hit particularly hard by the Great Recession.

-Real wages declined during the recession and have not returned yet to their pre-recession levels.
+Real wages declined during the recession and have not returned yet to their pre-recession levels; this decline was especially pronounced for low-wage workers.